CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 OVERVIEW

-### Command-line Application
+## Command-line Application

-The Docker command-line application is the human interface to managing all images and containers known to Docker.
+The Docker command-line application is the human interface to managing all images and containers known to your running copy of Docker.
 It's relatively simple since all of the management is done by the _dockerd_ component.
 The app starts at the [main function](https://github.com/moby/moby/blob/bba4e368077cbc73db2a12c259c5fc2330dffe75/docker/docker.go#L161):

 {% highlight go %}
 func main() {